realityforge/planet_quake/docs/client.md

 ## TODOs

+  * Fix defaults and limitations by looking at other engine forks, raise minimums like sv_fps, com_maxfps, snaps, etc, call the build quake3e-unlocked in Github Actions.
   * Fix Xonotic map shaders by ignoring an entire line after an unsupported parameter?
   * LOD (level of detail) based compression, loading different levels of detail in models and shaders, distance based mipmaps
   * Socks5 based cUrl downloads for downloading over the proxy and avoid content access controls